viperML/neohome/src/content/blog/dont-use-import/index.md

 ---
-title: "Don't use import"
+title: "Don't use import in Nix"
 pubDate: 2024-02-04T13:48:09Z
 tags: ['nix']
 draft: false
-summary: "When writing nix, use the module system."
+summary: "When writing nix, use the module system as an abstraction tool."
 slug: dont-use-import
 ---